jonas-schievink/my3status/README.md

 You can easily write custom modules for `my3status`.
 The existing modules should serve as a good reference point, `my3volume.lua` even demonstrates the use of click events from i3bar.

 The `my3util` module provides utility functions that should be used by my3status modules.
 See other modules for usage hints or `my3util.lua` for some documentation.

+# TODOs

+* Remove `util.geninst()` from modules.
+The ID is only used to dispatch input events, so this should be done internally by my3status.
+* Allow overriding any module's input event handler.
+This allows, for example, launching an MPD client when middle-clicking on the MPD module.